Last updated on July 25th, 2023 at 12:32 pm

 Your compact toy hauler will still be designed with its own garage space, or storage area for your recreational toys.
 Knowing how much space you need for all of your outdoor enthusiast gear is important before you get shopping.

 There are many different sizes of garages, despite all of the toy haulers on this list being compact.
-You should measure your ATVs, kayaks, bikes, and whatever else you plan to bring with you so that you have a rough estimate of your preferred garage layout.
+You should measure your ATVs, kayaks, bikes, and whatever else you plan to bring with you so there’s a rough estimate of your preferred garage layout.

-Many toy haulers prioritize their interior garage storage, but some layouts may have a more spread out living area.
-This comes down to your personal preference as well- some RVers may be looking for ample toy space, others may want a more spacious bedroom or kitchen!
+Many toy haulers prioritize their interior garage storage, but some layouts may have a more spread-out living area.
+This comes down to your personal preference as well- some RVers may be looking for ample toy space, and others may want a bigger bedroom or kitchen!

-The overall length and height of your toy hauler matters, especially if you are searching for a small and lightweight option.
-Keeping things compact and low to the ground will not only allow you to tow safely, it will be much easier to park too!
+The overall length and height of your toy hauler matter, especially if you are searching for a small and lightweight option.
+Keeping things compact and low to the ground will not only allow you to tow safely, but it will be much easier to park too!

 While a smaller toy hauler may not feel as spacious as longer rigs, choosing a more compact RV is usually not a bad thing.
 If you are new to towing in general, choosing a shorter toy hauler could be a blessing in disguise!

 Choosing a toy hauler with an excellent layout is key.
-This can be tricky if you don’t know what you’re looking for or if you are shopping for an RV for the first time.
-However, you no doubt have a few preferences in mind, and hopefully you know what gear you plan on packing.
+This can be tricky if you don’t know what you’re looking for or if you’re shopping for an RV for the first time.
+However, you no doubt have a few preferences in mind, and hopefully, you know what gear you plan on packing.

-Some floor plans prioritize the garage area of the toy hauler- this is why you are buying one of these types of RVs after all!
-However, that doesn’t mean that you don’t deserve a nice living area and kitchen when the toys have been unloaded.
+Some floor plans prioritize the garage area of the toy hauler- this is why you’re buying one of these types of RVs after all!
+However, this doesn’t mean you don’t deserve a nice living area and kitchen when the toys have been unloaded.

 Keep in mind your wants and needs, especially if you are planning to bring a large group of people camping with you.
 A layout with your needs in mind is key to enjoying any camping experience to the fullest.

-This can be trickier than you think, especially if you are searching for a dry bath with ample storage space.
+This can be trickier than you think, especially if you’re searching for a dry bath with ample storage space.
 Getting all of your needs into one compact RV is most likely easier said than done.

 However, bathrooms are usually a priority in RV layouts, so there will most likely be one onboard.
-Keep in mind that it will no doubt be smaller than you are used to- RVs are amazing when it comes to their engineering and storage solutions, but they aren’t miracle workers!
+Keep in mind it will no doubt be smaller than you are used to.
+RVs are amazing when it comes to their engineering and storage solutions, but they aren’t miracle workers!

-Still wondering what is so good about small and lightweight toy haulers?
-Perhaps you have already considered some of the possible cons of these types of rigs.
+Wondering what’s so good about small and lightweight toy haulers?
+Perhaps you’ve already considered some of the possible cons of these types of rigs.
 Let’s go over some positives and negatives you may not have thought about yet.

 If you own a tow vehicle with a smaller capacity than most, you are no doubt shopping around for a lightweight rig.
 Thankfully, there are a good number of small and lightweight toy haulers, perfect for a wide variety of tow vehicles.

-Since toy haulers prioritize bringing gear over people, you may find that it is difficult to find sleeping arrangements for the whole family.
+Since toy haulers prioritize bringing gear over people, you may find that it’s difficult to find sleeping arrangements for the whole family.
 The more compact and light your toy hauler is, the less likely you will be able to fit a large group and their cargo.